 Some people exploit misunderstandings about insurance standards and laws in many ways.
 These people may post advertising online (the most common), advertise on hand-lettered signs, go door to door selling insurance policies, have a stand at an insurance fair, or even share information in public places.
 This information might be false in a bid for them to commit insurance fraud.
-We should always be cautious with any insurance information you consume and make sure that it is legitimate to avoid a scam.
+We should always be cautious with any insurance information we consume and make sure that it is legitimate to avoid a scam.
 Here are some of the most common insurance scams everyone should know.

 You might also want to read up on some of the most common health insurance fraud trends, including those which have been prevalent during the Covid-19 crisis.

 Photo by Andrea Piacquadio

 Medical Insurance Card

 Some agents will offer people a medical insurance card that has minor discounts but leaves large payments to them.
 These agents often call this protection or coverage, but it is not.
 Sometimes, the agents mislead people into believing that they will get a percentage of discounts for healthcare services.
 However, one should be very careful because discount plans are not part of the healthcare insurance policy coverage.